29, Oct 2020 | CJP Team

 CJP had originally complained to the broadcaster directly, drawing attention to the fact that Setalvad had clearly said, “We do not want census work to stop, but our demand is that the census work should not begin until NPR is withdrawn.”
 We were deeply disturbed at how Times Now even broadcasted an entire show purely based on their own views, devoid of facts and extrapolating a self-created narrative that only maligns Ms. Setalvad’s image as a human rights defender.
 In this program, Ms. Setalvad is being called a “Modi Baiter” yet again, despite her having made no statement against the Prime Minister at Shaheen Bagh.
 CJP’s complaint dealt with two programs broadcast on February 19, 2020 (related to Setalvad’s visit to Shaheen Bagh) and March 9, 2020 (the show where she was vilified further).

 On April 30, 2020 Times Now responded by dubbing the allegations made by CJP as “false, frivolous and vexatious” and rejected them outright.
-They also challenge the locus of the Centre for Justice and Peace in the present complaint as the news articles mentioned in the complaint have no reference to the organisation or Ms. Setalvad’s role therein.
+They also challenge the locus standi of the Citizens for Justice and Peace in the present complaint as the news articles mentioned in the complaint have no reference to the organisation or Ms. Setalvad’s role therein.
 They even tried to justify the use of the term ‘Modi Baiter’ in their reportage.

 Undeterred, CJP then filed a rejoinder on May 5 refusing to accept times Now’s denial of its allegations.
 CJP’s rejoinder pointed out another instance in 2017 when Setalvad had been dubbed ‘Modi Baiter’ in a report on the Ayodhya Ram temple just because she was one of the many interveners in the Ayodhya land dispute case in the Supreme Court.